ahinchman1/AmandaHinchman-Android-PreTryout-Starter-Final/README.md

 ## Getting Started

-To follow along with this RW Tutorial by cloning the `starter-project` branch and checking the `finished` branch to compare your work.
+To follow along with this RW Tutorial by cloning the `starter_project` branch and checking the `final_project` branch to compare your work.

 ## Working with the master version (combined)